fac27/a-maze/README.md

 # a-maze

--   a game where the user has to navigate through a maize to get to the next level
+-   a game where the user has to navigate through a maze to get to the next level
 -   the user has to input their name & sprite
 -   the game has a count down
 -   the user must figure out how to navigate on the keyboard without using arrows